 The dashed gray line is the contribution from the change in private inventories.

 Click on graph for larger image.

 Residential investment (RI) was decreased in Q2 (-1.1% annual rate in Q2).
 Equipment investment increased at a 3.9% annual rate, and investment in non-residential structures increased at a 13.3% annual rate.

 On a 3 quarter trailing average basis, RI (red) is up slightly, equipment (green) is solidly positive, and nonresidential structures (blue) is also up.

 I'll post more on the components of non-residential investment once the supplemental data is released.

 The second graph shows residential investment as a percent of GDP.

-Residential Investment as a percent of GDP has been increasing, but it still below the levels of previous recessions - and I expect RI to continue to increase for the next few years.
+Residential Investment as a percent of GDP decreased in Q2, however RI has generally been increasing.
+RI as a percent of GDP is only just above the bottom of the previous recessions - and I expect RI to continue to increase for the next couple of years.

 I'll break down Residential Investment into components after the GDP details are released.

 Note: Residential investment (RI) includes new single family structures, multifamily structures, home improvement, broker's commissions, and a few minor categories.